MaksymMishchenko/Learning/starter/L7HW7T3/ReadMe.txt

 Solution:

- - Create three currency conversation methods USD, EUR & PLN.
-In each method, we return the value of the current exchange rate multiplied by the value that the user enters.
+ + Create one currency conversation methods Division.
+In this method, we return the value of the current exchange rate division by the value that the user enters.
+Round the value that the method returns up to two decimal places for convenience.

- - Create method Main in which we ask the investment value and currency.
+ + Create method Main in which we ask the investment value and currency.
 After entering the currency using the conditional SwitchCase construct, we display the result to the user.
+If the user enters an invalid value, we will display warnings that there is no such currency.